 Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

-Sunday's contest at The Pavilion at Ole Miss has the No. 7 LSU Tigers (14-1) going head-to-head against the Ole Miss Rebels (11-3) at 3:00 PM (on January 7).
-Our computer prediction projects a victory for LSU by a score of 70-67, who is slightly favored by our model.
+Sunday's game between the No. 7 LSU Tigers (14-1) and the Ole Miss Rebels (11-3) at The Pavilion at Ole Miss has a projected final score of 70-67 based on our computer prediction, with LSU taking home the win.
+Tipoff is at 3:00 PM on January 7.

-The Rebels won their most recent outing 55-45 against Alabama on Thursday.
+Their last time out, the Rebels won on Thursday 55-45 against Alabama.

-In their last game on Thursday, the Rebels claimed a 55-45 win against Alabama.
-The Tigers are coming off of a 92-72 win against Missouri in their last game on Thursday.
-Madison Scott's team-high 12 points paced the Rebels in the victory.
-In the Tigers' win, Aneesah Morrow led the way with 25 points (adding 10 rebounds and zero assists).
+The Rebels are coming off of a 55-45 victory against Alabama in their most recent game on Thursday.
+The Tigers are coming off of a 92-72 win over Missouri in their most recent game on Thursday.
+In the victory, Madison Scott led the Rebels with 12 points.
+Aneesah Morrow's team-leading 25 points paced the Tigers in the victory.

 Catch college basketball action all season long on Fubo!